Package 'CoSMoS'

 n = 1000, p = 30, p0 = .5, TSn = 3)

-## generate new values with same parameters
+## Generate more realisations with the same parameters

 r <- regenerateTS(x)